EDI-Systems/M5P01_Prokaron/README.md

 |...          |...         |GCC   |TBD  |TBD  |TBD  |TBD  |TBD  |TBD  |TBD   |TBD  |TBD    |TBD   |TBD  |
 |CH32V307     |RV32IMAFC   |GCC   |TBD  |TBD  |TBD  |TBD  |TBD  |TBD  |TBD   |TBD  |TBD    |TBD   |TBD  |

-In contrast, RT-Linux 4.12's best context switch time on Cortex-M7 is bigger than 25000 cycles (have to run from FMC SDRAM).
+In contrast, RT-Linux 4.12's best context switch time on Cortex-M7 is bigger than 25000 cycles (has to run from FMC SDRAM due to its sheer size).
 This is measured with futex; if other forms of IPC such as pipes are used, this time is even longer.

 ### Possible new platform supports
 |Platform   |Reason                 |Priority            |